btantlinger/wp-plugin-base/README.md

 #### The ComponentRegistration Trait

-The Plugin Base provides a `ComponentRegistration` trait that simplifies component implementation:
+The Plugin Base includes a `ComponentRegistration` trait that simplifies component implementation:

 1. **Automatic Registration**: The trait provides a final implementation of the `register()` method required by `Component`, so you don't need to implement it yourself.